timescale/timescaledb-docker-ha/README.md

 If you use the release notes in the tag commit message and it will automatically appear in the Github release.
 On the Github releases page click `Draft a new release` and then type your tag in the drop down contain `@master`.
 The release will automatically be created using the tag commit text.

+Create a new release branch for each major or minor release using the pattern `Major.Minor.x`, for example `0.1.x`.
+This branch will be used to apply or backport fixes.
+Patch releases will be based on tagged commits on this branch.

+Major and minor releases should tag commits in the `master` branch.
+Patch releases should tag commits in a release branch.

+## Patch process

+When a patch needs to be applied to an existing release, first create a feature branch based on the target release branch.
+Submit a PR for review as normal.
+Create a separate PR for applying the patch to master.
+Both of these changes should update CHANGELOG.md with information about the bugfix or patch.
+Once both pull requests are approved, merge to the feature branch and tag the release branch with the patch number.
+Draft a new release as described above.